Judith Collins: Attorney-General

 On 20 December Collins, in her capacity as Attorney-General, confirmed six judicial appointments: Supreme Court Judge Forrest Miller, Court of Appeal justices Susan Thomas, Rebecca Ellis and Francis Cooke, High Court Chief Judge Sally Fitzgerald, and High Court justice Karen Grau.

 Collins delivered a keynote address on constitutional and rule of law challenges in the current global environment to Western Sydney University on 29 October 2024.
 After her presentation she was named an adjunct professor in the university's school of law.

 In late June 2025, lawyer Tudor Clee sued Collins, in her capacity as Attorney-General, and former Speaker Trevor Mallard on behalf of a child who participated in the 2022 Wellington protest on Parliament's grounds.
 The plaintiff has sought a declaration that their rights were breached when Mallard played repetitive "bad" music over loudspeakers as well as NZ$40,000 in damages for three separate breaches.
 These breaches included two breaches of the Bill of Rights' right not to be subject to torture or cruel treatment, the right to freedom of association, and a third tort claim alleging that a public official abused their power.
 The case is expected to be heard at the Wellington High Court on 7 July.
 In response, a spokesperson for the Crown Law Office confirmed that Collins was seeking legal advice on how to respond to the claim.

 In late July 2025, Collins expressed concern that the Government's proposed electoral law changes banning voter enrollment in the 13 days leading up to election day could breach the New Zealand Bill of Rights Act 1990.
-Collins' report said that these proposed changes could adversely affect young people along with Māori, Pasifika and Asian voters.
+Collins's report said that these proposed changes could adversely affect young people along with Māori, Pasifika and Asian voters.
 Earlier, Justice Minister Paul Goldsmith had announced that the Government would amend electoral legislation to restrict voter enrollment, ban prisoners from voter and ban free food, drink or entertainment within 100 metres of a voting place.
 In addition, the Government will ban all prisoners from voting.